codejutsu1/tenant-management/README.md

 * View transaction history, receipts and legal document of each tenants.

-* Update when a tenant's rent has expired.
+* Update the tenant when rent has expired.

-* View and edits occupants of a room.
+* View and edit occupants of a room.

-* Can edit the website settings.
+* Edit the website settings.

 ### Caretaker